catalandav/levenshtein/README.txt

 have a Levenshtein distance N.  After printing to standard output, the program will ask whether the user wants to continue comparing words, or exit.

-A complimentary dictionary is bundled with this folder.
+A complimentary dictionary is bundled with this folder, in a file called "words.csv".
+The length of its longest word is 45.
+Therefore an appropriate way to call this program is as follows: ./a.out 45 words.csv

 DEFINITIONS